ipatch/dotfiles/README.md

 <details>
 <summary><strong>TODOs completed</strong></summary>

+- [x] #tmux change the format of the tmux clock from 24 to 12 hour
+- [x] #copypasta #fish #tmux, when logged in to a remote system via ssh, and running tmux locally and on a remote system copying the STDOUT to the local clipboard DOES NOT WORK!!!!!, **need that**
+- [x] #tmux since working with multiple sessions it'd be nice to have tmux present a modal to quickly show all windows in all sessions and type the name of the window to quickly jump between tmux windows that aren't presently visible in the current tmux session. (one can dream™)
+- [x] #nvim put `:yy` in system clipboard
 - [x] [macos] look into creating a _lazy mouse hover_ function, if the mouse is hovering a application specific window for a certain period of time (threshold) bring that application to focus, ie. a pseudo auto hover.
 - [x] [tmux] nesting tmux sessions, finish exploring (if possilbe) get a working tmux setup that allows nesting sessions.
     - https://github.com/aleclearmind/nested-tmux